Daniel Lasco: Professional career

 At the 2016 NFL Combine, Lasco had an 11-foot, three inch broad jump which set the combine record for a running back since 2006.

-In the 2016 NFL Draft, Lasco was selected by the New Orleans Saints.
+In the 2016 NFL draft, Lasco was selected by the New Orleans Saints in the seventh round with the 237th overall pick.
 On May 9, 2016, the Saints signed Lasco to a four-year deal.

 On September 8, 2017, Lasco was waived by the Saints and was re-signed to the practice squad.
 He was promoted to the active roster on October 17, 2017.
 In Week 10, Lasco was taken off the field in an ambulance with a spine injury after making a headfirst tackle on a kickoff return.
 He was diagnosed with a bulging disc in his spine and was placed on injured reserve on November 14, 2017.

-On July 18, 2018, Lasco was waived by the Saints with a failed physical and was placed on the reserve/PUP List.
+On July 18, 2018, Lasco was waived by the Saints with a failed physical and was placed on the reserve/physically unable to perform list.

 On March 6, 2019, Lasco was released by the Saints.